SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 * Git, version 2.15.0, or above for cloning the repository (Download from the [project homepage](https://git-scm.com/downloads))
 * Cloud Foundry Command Line Interface (cf CLI) (refer to the [install instructions](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html))
-* Docker (Required for Week 3) (refer to the [install instructions](https://docs.docker.com/install/)) Please follow the instructions outlined in [this blog post](https://blogs.sap.com/2017/05/15/step-1-with-sap-s4hana-cloud-sdk-set-up/) to install the JDK and Maven using a package manager on Windows or macOS.
+* Docker (Required for Week 3) (refer to the [install instructions](https://docs.docker.com/install/))

 Verify the tools are installed correctly by running the commands `java -version`, `mvn -version`, `cf --version` and `git --version` in a terminal or command prompt.
 Check that the environment variable `JAVA_HOME` points to the path of your JDK installation, e.g., `C:\Program Files\path\to\java\jdk1.8.0_72`.